hpcc-systems/DataPatterns/README.md

 ### ProfileFromPath

-You can also profile a logical file by knowing only its path:
+You can also profile a logical file by knowing only its path.
+Note that this requires HPCC Systems version 6.4.0 or later.

     IMPORT DataPatterns;